The Board of Directors (the “Board”) of NIKE, Inc. (the “Company”) has adopted the

 The Board recognizes the importance of periodic board

-perspectives on the Board.
-The Board values the contributions of both newer perspectives
+experience and perspectives on the Board.
+The Board values the contributions of both

-as well as directors who have developed, over a period of time, an increased
+directors who have developed, over a period of time, an increased understanding of, and

 director service are appropriate.
 As an alternative to strict term limits, the Corporate